evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-0.md

 ---
 layout:      scene
 title:       Red Journalism
-scene:       0
 beat:        dramatic
 objective:   up
 ---

-The next day, the PCs are summoned to the main lab, again via note.[^0]
+The next day, the PCs are summoned to the main lab, again via note.[^note]

 It reads: